 Genetic Liver-Targeted Diseases

 Primary hyperoxaluria (PH) is a family of severe, rare, genetic liver disorders characterized by overproduction of oxalate, a natural chemical in the body that is normally eliminated as waste through the kidneys.
 In patients with PH, the kidneys are unable to eliminate the large amount of oxalate that is produced, and the accumulation of oxalate can result in severe damage to the kidneys and other organs.
-Currently, there are no approved therapies for the treatment of PH in the US.
+Currently, there are no approved therapies for the treatment of PH in the U.S. or in the EU.

 Learn more about PH, the unmet need for a treatment option and an update on Dicerna’s DCR-PHXC development program